Tesla Model Y 2026 Custom Lock Sounds USB Instructions

 5. Test Your Sound

-Lock your Model Y using the app or key card.
-You should hear your new custom sound!
+Lock your Model Y using the app, key card, or walk-away lock.
+You should hear your custom sound once the car is set to USB.

 Which USB port on the Model Y is best for custom sounds?